wellspringcp/wellspring/04-suffrage/04-suffrage.md

 ## Eligibility to vote

 Eligibility to vote is not linked to citizenship.
 Citizenship is a different mechanism with a different purpose.
+In other words, non-citizens who are resident or domiciled may vote, if eligible.

 Eligibility to vote is purpose-specific.
 Indepagents may be eligible to vote for one thing while being ineligible to vote for another.